 - Highly skilled staff who collaborate with both parents in support of children's well being

 San Mateo County Department of Child Support Services is responsible for administering program services that align with the mission of the California Child Support Program.
 We strive to help both parents remove barriers and emphasize that children benefit when both parents are involved in their lives.
 A family's receipt of monthly child support has a profound effect on their daily lives.
 For many families, the difference between public assistance and self-sufficiency is the receipt of regular child support.
 The receipt of child support provides for life's necessities, including food, clothing, shelter and the participation of children in school activities.
 San Mateo County Department of Child Support Services currently serves the needs of more than 9,000 children.

 The following are major accomplishments in the current year:

-- Increased child support collections by two percent in FY 2016 to $31.3 million providing an average of $4,357 in financial support to approximately 7,200 families.
+- Increased child support collections in FFY 2017 to $31.4 million providing an average of $4,451 in financial support to approximately 7,100 families.

-- Answered over 29,000 customer service phone calls while maintaining an average wait time of 90 seconds.
+- Answered over 27,000 customer service phone calls while maintaining an average wait time of under 3 minutes.